The Pan-STARRS1 Database and Data Products: Overview of the PSPS Database Schema

 The indices \texttt{objID} and \texttt{diffObjID} are derived from right ascension and declination.
 The derivation is the same for both.
 While it is possible to calculate the RA and Dec from the \texttt{objID}, it is not recommended to do this, because the \texttt{objID} is based on the astrometric solutions from individual exposures and {\em stacks} as they are ingested into the DVO database, and is not calibrated against 2MASS or Gaia.
-It is recommended to use \texttt{raMean}, \texttt{decMean} from {\em ObjectThin} or \texttt{ra}, \texttt{dec} from {\em GaiaFrameCoordinate}. {\em ObjectThin} is calibrated against 2MASS, and {\em GaiaFrameCoordinate} is calibrated against Gaia.
-Included below is the C code for the translation between RA and Dec, for users interested in the relationship.
+It is recommended to use \texttt{raMean}, \texttt{decMean} from {\em ObjectThin} or (for DR1 only) \texttt{ra}, \texttt{dec} from {\em GaiaFrameCoordinate}.
+For DR1, {\em ObjectThin} is calibrated against 2MASS, and {\em GaiaFrameCoordinate} is calibrated against Gaia.
+For DR2 and beyond, {\em ObjectThin} is calibrated against 2MASS and Gaia, and there is no {\em GaiaFrameCoordinate} as the gaia-calibrated coordinates are included in {\em ObjectThin}.
+Included below is the C code for the translation between R.A. and Dec., for users interested in the relationship.

 0.5cm

 \texttt{ uint64\_t \\ CreatePSPSObjectID(double ra, double dec) \\ \{\\ double zh = 0.0083333;\\ double zid = (dec + 90.) / zh; // 0 - 180*60*2 = 21600 < 15 bits\\ int izone = (int) floor(zid);\\ double zresid = zid - ((float) izone); // 0.0 - 1.0\\ \\ uint64\_t part1, part2, part3;\\ part1 = (uint64\_t)( izone * 10000000000000LL) ; \\ part2 = ((uint64\_t)(ra * 1000000.)) * 10000 ; // 0 - 360*1e6 = 3.6e8 (< 29 bits)\\ part3 = (int) (zresid * 10000.0) ; // 0 - 10000 (1 bit == 30/10000 arcsec) (< 14 bits)\\ \\ return part1 + part2 + part3;\\ \}\\ }